Carolyn Ainslie, vice president for finance and treasurer

 - Cost transfers for any other reasons of convenience

-- A description of the expense being transferred, including why and when the original charge occurred;
+- Description of the expense being transferred, including the original date incurred;

-- Explanation of why it is appropriate to charge the receiving project;
+- Explanation of why it is appropriate to charge the receiving award

-For all transfers of labor charges through Labor Accounting (LA), a full explanation should be supplied in the comments field in addition to whatever other documentation is required.
+For all timely transfers of labor charges through the Labor Accounting (LA) system, a full explanation should be supplied in the comments field in addition to whatever other documentation is required.
+The certification of the correctness of the cost on the new award occurs when the authorized department personnel approves the salary transfer.
+It is recommended that departments use the Cost Transfer Justification Form as an option to fully document their reasons for timely salary cost transfers.

 V. Procedures BACK TO TOP